4 Microphone Accessories You Need In Your Music Studio – Updated

-Unless it’s a USB-Microphone, which set up is self-explanatory, you are going to need an XLR cable.
+Unless it’s a USB-Microphone (a lot of dynamic microphones have USB outputs) , which set up is self-explanatory, you are going to need an XLR cable.
 Some of them go up to $1000’s of dollars, but those are some fancy 100 ft, ultra protection, and perfect isolation cables.

 For the most part, you can get them for $10-$20.
 Will you see a big spike in quality if you invest $100 instead?
 Well, in theory, yes, but we are trying to be practical here, am I right?